Lilian Garcia-Roig: Work

-Her dense landscapes, painted on site, test the viewer's perception with an impasto application of paint and buildup of surface.
-Garcia-Roig's painting process involves day-long sessions that culminate in a wet-on-wet rendering of the ever-changing light in a specific location to capture a sense of time.
-Through this approach, Garcia-Roig engages with the tradition of plein-air painting while considering the notions of place, heritage, and Cuban-American identity.
-Her painting process balances the physical qualities of paint while exploring the possibilities of landscape as a source for abstraction and confusion.
+Garcia-Roig is most known for her large-scale painting installations of dense natural landscapes.
+These works are painted across multiple panels and installed together, often covering the entirety of a wall.
+She considers place as integral to her subject and process, intending for the scale of her work to overwhelm the viewer’s perceptual senses by creating a new visual environment.
+She paints en plain air capturing landscapes in real time as light changes.
+With thick layers and brushstrokes, her work borders between the identifiable and the abstract.

+Negotiating her identity as a Cuban-born American, her work dwells on how the intersection of power, knowledge, discovery, and loss have shaped both global and personal histories.

+“[...]
+I am drawn to wilderness and dense landscape subjects out of a deep psychological need to connect.
+I attempt to negotiate the propositions of “sense of place” and “belonging” that so influence the construction of personal identity.
+I believe that my comfort with, and aesthetic attraction to, a multifaceted and fluid postmodern existence results from my biography.
+Cuban-born and American-raised, I have learned to see things from at least two culturally distinct, and often opposing, perspectives.”

-Exhibitions (selection)
+Exhibitions

-Garcia-Roig has shown nationally at the National Museum of Women in the Arts and the Art Museum of the Americas both in Washington, D.C. and extensively in the south, especially in Texas and Florida.
+Garcia-Roig has shown nationally at the National Museum of Women in the Arts and the Art Museum of the Americas both in Washington, D.C. and extensively in the South, especially in Texas and Florida.
 Internationally, she has shown at the Chopo Museum in Mexico City and Byblos Art Gallery in Verona, Italy.
 Recent notable exhibitions include The Florida Prize Exhibition at Orlando Museum of Art in 2019; Relational Undercurrents: Contemporary Art of the Caribbean Archipelago, curated by Tatiana Flores, Museum of Latin American Art (MOLAA); Long Beach, California.
 The exhibition is part of the Getty's Pacific Standard Time Initiative and was featured at MOLAA from September 16, 2017, through January 2018, which traveled to the Wallach Art Gallery, Columbia University, New York City, during Summer 2018; The Patricia & Philip Frost Art Museum, Florida International University, Miami, Fall 2018; Portland Museum of Art, Portland, Maine, Spring 2019; and the Delaware Art Museum, Wilmington, Delaware, Summer 2019.

 Awards and residencies

 Major awards include the Guggenheim Fellowship in 2021, a Joan Mitchell Foundation Award in Painting 2006, a Mid-America Arts Alliance/NEA Fellowship Award in Painting, State of Florida Individual Artist Fellowship Award in painting & a Kimbrough Award from the Dallas Museum of Art.
-Residencies include a Joan Mitchell Center in New Orleans, Skowhegan School of Painting & Sculpture Fellowship, Vermont Studio Center Artists Fellowship, MacDowell (artists' residency and workshop) Milton & Sally Avery Fellowship, Hambidge Fellow and as a visiting artist at the Ludwig Foundation in Havana, Cuba.
+Residencies include a Joan Mitchell Center in New Orleans, Skowhegan School of Painting & Sculpture Fellowship, Vermont Studio Center Artists Fellowship, MacDowell (artists' residency and workshop) Milton & Sally Avery Fellowship, Hambidge Fellowship, and as a visiting artist at the Ludwig Foundation in Havana, Cuba.